Wax tablet: Use in medieval to modern times

-Hériman of Tournai (1095—1147), a monk at the abbey of St Martin of Tournai, wrote "I even wrote down a certain amount on tablets".
+Hermann of Reichenau (1013–1054), a monk and mathematician, used wax tablets.
+Hériman of Tournai (1095–1147), a monk at the abbey of St Martin of Tournai, wrote "I even wrote down a certain amount on tablets".

 An example of a wax tablet book are the servitude records which the hospital of Austria's oldest city, Enns, established in 1500.
 Ten wooden plates, sized 375 x 207 mm (14.76 x 8.15 inches) and arranged in a 90 mm (3.54 inch) stack, are each divided into two halves along their long axis.
 The annual payables due are written on parchment or paper glued to the left sides.
 Payables received were recorded for deduction (and subsequently erased) on the respective right sides, which are covered with brownish-black writing wax.
-The material is based on beeswax, and contains 5-10% plant oils and carbon pigments; its melting point is about 65 °C. This volume is the continuation of an earlier one, which was begun in 1447.
+The material is based on beeswax, and contains 5–10% plant oils and carbon pigments; its melting point is about 65 °C. This volume is the continuation of an earlier one, which was begun in 1447.

 Wax tablets were used for high-volume business records of transient importance until the 19th century.
 For instance, the salt mining authority at Schwäbisch Hall employed wax records until 1812.
 The fish market in Rouen used them even until the 1860s, where their construction and use had been well documented in 1849.